15 Best Things to Do in Petrified Forest National Park

 Distance: 0.3 miles / 0.5 km

-The Puerco Pueblo Trail is one of the easiest hikes in Petrified Forest National Park, and it’s the best trail to see up close what living in the Southwest used to be like centuries ago.
+The Puerco Pueblo Trail is one of the easiest hikes in Petrified Forest National Park, and it’s the best trail to see up close what living in the Southwest used to be like for Native Americans centuries ago!

-To learn more, I highly recommend this short, kid-friendly trail to all visitors, as the whole adventure takes such a short amount of time to see before moving on to other areas in the park.
+To learn more about this, I highly recommend hiking the short, kid-friendly trail to all visitors, as the whole adventure takes very little time to see before moving on to other areas of the park.

 Read My Separate Post: Puerco Pueblo Trail